Laying out your course in Moodle

 Basic Moodle layout

 Moodle is laid out in a sequential manner and, as with reading, the student's attention is focused down the page, providing a logical sequence of events.
 This is not to say you can't jump around, but the flow of the material is obvious.
-For example, rather than a lecture note being placed in a folder with all other lectures, it should be placed within the week or topic to which it relates.
+So rather than a lecture note being placed in a folder with all other lectures, it should be placed within the week or topic to which it relates.

-In each Topic or Week we recommend that you add all the material relevant to that topic or week, such as lecture notes or presentations, readings, topic forums and revision quizzes, preferably in the order in which you want students to work through the material.
+In each Topic we recommend that you add all the material relevant to that topic or week, such as lecture notes or presentations, readings, topic forums and revision quizzes, preferably in the order in which you want students to work through the material.
 If you are using Topics instead of Weeks we recommend that you include a heading for that topic – such as the title of the topic or the week.